thierrygosselin/assigner/README.md

 ## New features
 Change log, version, new features and bug history now lives in the [NEWS.md file] (https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)

+**v.0.3.3**
+* `fst_WC84`: bug fix, the function was not properly configured for multi-allelic markers (e.g. microsatellite, and haplotype format from STACKS).
+Thanks to Craig McDougall for catching this.

 **v.0.3.2**
 * `assignment_mixture`: added a check that throws an error when pop.levels != the pop.id in strata